 Overall, quite the lucky shuffle.
 I aim for a gaussian curve in relation to my ratings (lots of threes, 2 and 4 are within the 1st-ish standard deviation, 1 and 5 are the "rest), so pretty good on the whole here.
 And yes, seriously, I am that big of a nerd.
 I'm in engineering, what did you expect?!

+The bad news is that I will be departing from the interweb for the weekend.
 The good news is that I therefore won't be allowed to emotapost this coming Saturday!
 WOOHOO!

 The family is making the annual football trip this weekend.